 Much of the work was done by hand, using shovels and axes, carts and horses.
 It was backbreaking labor for which the Chinese working for the Continental Pacific Railway were paid only 1/3 what their Irish immigrant counterparts were earning laying track through the prairies of Nebraska and Wyoming for the rival Union Pacific.

 California politicians initially rejected the idea of using Chinese workers.
-The notoriously racist Leland Stanford, governor of California and the founder of a certain prestigious university, was among those who questioned whether Chinese would have the ability or temperament for the hard work of building the railroad.
+Leland Stanford, the notoriously racist governor of California and the founder of a certain prestigious university, was among those who questioned whether Chinese would have the ability or temperament for the hard work of building the railroad.
 It was railway executive Charles Crocker who gets the credit for deciding to use Chinese laborers.

 When Ulysses S. Grant Met General Li (Part 1)